skranz/RTutor/README.md

 ### Specifying parameters of default tests

-By default, tests are generated that call either `check.call` (a statement that does not assign a varible), `check.assign` (if a value is assigned to a variable), or `check.function` (if a function is generated).
+By default, tests are generated that call either `check.call` (a statement that does not assign a variable), `check.assign` (if a value is assigned to a variable), or `check.function` (if a function is generated).
 You can take a look at the generated _struc.r file to see which default and manual tests are generated.
 All test function have a number of arguments, that allow to customize the tests.
 A block starting with the line  `#< test_arg` allows you to change the arguments of a default test.
 Consider the following example:

 ```
     plot(x=p,y=q,main="A plot", xlab="Prices")